heghon/get_next_line/README.md

 # get_next_line
-Little project for 42 when you need to read lines from a documents or whatever
+Little project for 42 when you need to read lines from a document and put them on the screen.